 Most dog parks have posted rules to keep the park from getting out of control.
 Rules like, “pick up your dog’s poop,” and “don’t enter the park until the holding gate is closed.”
 But there are some unspoken rules you’ll learn as you become a frequent dog park visitor.

-If you’re a “newbie” to Westminster dog parks, avoid making a faux-paw by following these five simple unspoken rules:
+If you’re a “newbie” to dog park, avoid making a faux-paw by following these five simple unspoken rules:

 #1.
 Get off the phone.

 Too many dog park visitors are glued to their phones, while their pups run amok.
 If you’re not watching their dog, they might be pooping without you realizing it – meaning you may unknowingly leave piles behind.